Coronavirus lockdown provides vivid picture of how environment recovers without people

 "People were in their homes and really stopped a lot of the activities that lead to greenhouse gas emissions and other pollution," she said.

+In San Francisco, which is under shelter-in-place orders to control the spread of the coronavirus, the average concentration of fine particulate matter — tiny particles in the air that are dangerous because they can be breathed deeply into the lungs — over the past five days was almost 40 percent lower than the previous year.

+In New York City, there was a 28 percent drop over the same period of time, and the Seattle-Tacoma-Bellevue saw a 32 percent decrease.

-But experts warn that these reductions are temporary, and that as countries and economies bounce back, so too will emissions — unless major infrastructure or societal changes are adopted.
+But experts warned that observed reductions are temporary and that as cities, countries and economies bounce back, so, too, will emissions — unless major infrastructure or societal changes are adopted.

 "As we move to restart these economies, we need to use this moment to think about what we value," she said.
 "Do we want to go back to the status quo, or do we want to tackle these big structural problems and restructure our economy and reduce emissions and pollution?"